Dear Share Holders

 DIRECTORS RESPONSIBILITY STATEMENT

-Pursuant to Section 134 (5) of the Companies Act 2013 Your Directors confirmthat:
+Pursuant to Section 134 (5) of the Companies Act 2013 Your Directors' confirm that:

 i.
 The Directors had prepared the annual accounts on a going concern' basis; ii.The directors had laid down internal financial controls to be followed by the company andthat such internal financial controls are adequate and were operating effectively; andiii.
 The directors had devised proper systems to ensure compliance with the provisions ofall applicable laws and that such systems were adequate and operating effectively.

-Board Meetings ;
+OTHER DISCLOSURES: Board Meetings

-During the year under review six Board Meetings were held on 11th May 2015; 30th May2015;12th June 2015; 14th August 2015; 14th November 2015 and 13th February 2016.
+During the year under review five Board Meetings were held on 13th May 2019 25th May2019; 14th August 2019; 12th November 2019 and 13th February 2020.